VarunX7/AWS-Certified-Dev-Associate-DVA-C02-/1_IAM.md

 - Users : A physical person.
 Users can belong to multiple groups.
 - Groups : Can only contain users and not other groups.
 - Policies : JSON docs defining what actions are allowed or restricted.
 Assigned to a user or a group.
-- IAM roles: Permissions assigned to AWS services to perform actions on other other services, eg.- access data from S3 bucket, etc.
+- Roles: Permissions assigned to AWS services to perform actions on other other services, eg.- access data from S3 bucket, etc.

 ## IAM Policy